 In the second phase, some additional prototypes were built for additional testing and development.
 These prototypes were used to test the development of the final variant especially for Indian Air Force and Indian Navy.

 The HAL is working on different variants of LCA Tejas.
 The Indian Air force has placed three orders with HAL for LCA Tejas .
 The first order will be for LCA Tejas planes with Initial Operational Clearance ( IOC ) standard aircraft .
 The second order for LCA Tejas will include another 20 with Final Operational Clearance ( FOC ) standard aircraft to be delivered before 2016.

-However, out of total 20 IOC planes (16 fighters and 4 trainers) , only 9 Tejas planes have been delivered by HAL to IAF till date.
-The production of remaining 11 IOC planes and that includes 7 fighter plus 4 trainer aircrafts are under production at HAL.
+However, out of a total 20 IOC planes (16 fighters and 4 trainers) , only 9 Tejas planes have been delivered by HAL to IAF till date.
+The production of remaining 11 IOC planes and that includes 7 fighter plus 4 trainer aircraft are under production at HAL.

 The production for 20 Tejas planes with FOC have been delayed as FOC – Final Operational Clearance is still awaited from Aeronautical Development Agency ( ADA ) for which is expected by December 2018 .

 The principal decision-making authority, Defence Acquisition Council ( DAC ) under the Ministry of Defence has already cleared the acquisition of 83 LCA Mk1A for the Indian air force ( IAF ) .
 The HAL has already submitted the quotation which is under review .
 These 83 Tejas MK1 A will be in addition to the 40 Tejas planes ( 20 IOC And 20 FOC ) already under production.